HTTP Vs HTTPS | Top 5 Reasons Why Your Website Should Enable HTTPS

 Don’t redirect many old URLs to one irrelevant destination, such as the home page of the new site.
 This can confuse users and might be treated as a soft 404 error.
 However, if you have consolidated content previously hosted on multiple pages to a new single page, it is acceptable to redirect the older URLs to that new, consolidated page.

 The clear conclusion here is that switching to HTTPS will help you stay in good graces with Google.
-Along with all of the SEO benefits.
+Along with all of the reviews of Dust and Mop SEO benefits.
 Security for your site and your users is the most important aspect of making the switch from HTTP to HTTPS.

 HTTPS is not only good for security but also for referrer data and other SEO strategies.
 When looking at the issue holistically and considering the future of what Google is likely to do with HTTPS, it is recommended switching over to HTTPS, ASAP, to keep up with Google.